Slingsby Capstan

 The Slingsby T.49 Capstan is a British two-seat glider of the 1960s built by Slingsby Sailplanes as a replacement for their earlier Type 42 Eagle.

+Design and development

-It is a high-winged monoplane of wooden construction, the last two-seat wooden glider built by Slingsby, intended for both training and general club flying.
+The Capstan is a high-winged monoplane of wooden construction, the last two-seat wooden glider built by Slingsby, intended for both training and general club flying.
 Side-by-side seats for the two pilots are accommodated in an enclosed cockpit with a one-piece perspex canopy.
 The prototype T.49A first flew in 1961, and it entered production as the T.49B in 1963.
 Thirty-four Capstans were built, one of which was fitted with an auxiliary engine with the designation T.49C Powered Capstan.